knowit/snappysense/README.md

 ## AWS IoT backend and frontend

 Work in progress.
-See documents in `aws-iot-backend` for more.
+See documents in `aws/` for more.